fycevo/Nesebar-Website/README.md

 Fast forward to today I was assigned a coursework which tasked me with making a website and so I decided to re-use this one but i did have to refine it a little bit.

-There is room for improvement but I am very pleased with the results.
+There is room for improvement but I am very pleased with the results nonetheless.